 Read more about this holiday in our blog.

 Walks are on forest tracks, mountain paths and quiet country lanes, there are some short steep accents and descents.
 Many of the walks at 1000+ metres, and some cold weather clothes would be useful.
 Walking boots are essential, waking poles recommended.

-We pick you up from Bucharest airport and transfer you (1.5hrs) to Sinaia in the Bucegi range of the Carpathian Mountains.
-(Staying at Villa Oblique, Half board)
+We pick you up from Bucharest airport and transfer you (1hr 45min) to Sinaia in the Bucegi range of the Carpathian Mountains.

-A short transfer to the start of today's walk over meadows and pastures to the mountain village of Pestera.
+A short transfer to the start of today's walk over meadows and pastures to the mountain village of Magura.
 On the way look out for orchids, gentians, campanulas and endemic flowers like the 'Carpathian Iris'.
-Enjoy spectacular panoramic views of the surrounding maintains and picturesque landscapes.
-You will spend the next two nights in Pestera with dinner included at the hotel.
-(Staying at Nobillis Carpathian, Half board)
+Enjoy spectacular panoramic views of the surrounding mountains and picturesque landscapes.
+You will spend the next two nights in a mountain hotel in Magura with dinner included at the hotel.

 Group transfer to Bucharest airport.

 During your holiday you stay at the following hotels.
 If you'd like to extend your time at any of these or, if you'd like to enhance your stay with an upgraded room, just let us know at the time of booking.